Aoyama Flower Market Tea House

 The best views of Mount Fuji can be enjoyed on domestic flights heading from Tokyo's Haneda Airport to destinations in western Japan, when the planes often fly very close to - if not right above - the mountain.
 Flights from western Japan in the direction of Haneda Airport usually pass further south, but can still provide nice views.

-One of most relaxing ways to see Mount Fuji is from an onsen bath.
+One of the most relaxing ways to see Mount Fuji is from an onsen bath.
 There are a few popular hot spring resort towns around the mountain; however, there are surprisingly few ryokan and public baths from where you can actually view the mountain while relaxing in the steaming hot water.

 Hot springs around the Fuji Five Lakes